 - 1 and 1/4 cups (150g) confectioners’ sugar

-- 3 Tablespoons (45ml) milk
+- 3 Tablespoons (45ml) heavy cream or milk

-- 1/2 teaspoon vanilla extract
+- 1/2 teaspoon pure vanilla extract

-- Make the icing: In a medium bowl using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese on medium speed until smooth and creamy.
+- Make the icing: In a medium bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese on medium speed until smooth and creamy.
 Add the confectioners’ sugar, milk, and vanilla.
-Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
-Using a knife, spread the icing over the warm rolls and serve immediately.
+Beat on low speed for 30 seconds, then switch to high speed and beat for 1 minute.
+Spread the icing over the warm rolls and serve immediately.

 - Cover leftover frosted or unfrosted rolls tightly and store at room temperature for up to 2 days or in the refrigerator for up to 5 days.

 - Make Ahead Instructions – Overnight: To prepare the night before serving, prepare the rolls through step 7.
 Cover the rolls tightly and refrigerate for 8-12 hours.
 (16 hours max.
 8-12 hours is best, but 16 hours is OK if absolutely needed.
 Do not exceed 16 hours.)
 The next morning, remove from the refrigerator and allow to rise on the counter for 1-2 hours before continuing with step 9.

 - Make Ahead Instructions – Freezing: Baked rolls can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and warm up before enjoying.
 You can also freeze the unbaked rolls and here’s how: bake the rolls in step 9 for only about 10 minutes.
 Cool completely, then cover tightly and freeze.
 To serve, take the rolls out of the freezer and place in the refrigerator overnight to thaw.
 Once thawed, finish baking them for about 15-20 minutes.